bwunder/anonym/README.md

             ⏺  Trainers can provide clean student workspaces from it
             ⏺  Intruders that discover it still have to decipher it

-<sub>Actual Data used can db file copies: for attachment, db backup: for restore, flat files: for import,
+<sub>Actual Data used can be file copies for attachment, db backups for restore, flat files for import,
-Docker Images: readied to start as appropriate to a DEV iterations or TEST cycle.
-The application exposes host Volumes for scripts, backups and ETL.</sub>
+or Docker Images readied to start as appropriate to the DEV iteration or TEST cycle.
+Containers created with the app will bind 3 host Volumes: for scripts, backups and ETL. </sub>

 <sub>*Non-production use appropriate the the SQL Server "Development" PID is presumed.
 For uses that might
 not fall under Microsoft's "Developer" licence model please seek licensing guidance from Microsoft.</sub>